 One of the great things about writing for my own website is that I can write about whatever I feel like.
 Sometimes it’s about Fantasy Football and Fantasy Baseball, and sometimes it’s about … other things.
-So I always get a kick out of the different weird keywords that ends up sending people to my site through the search engines.
+So I always get a kick out of the different weird keywords that end up sending people to my site through the search engines.
+Using tools like a google rank checker helps too when it comes to seeing how my site is doing, as we all know how important the use of relevant keywords are for any website’s success.
 This article is about those weird keywords!

 First, there are plenty of keywords that have to do with Fantasy Sports that usually sends people my way.
 For instance, my preseason article on the Top 30 NFL Fantasy Football Rookies for 2012 continues to send the most people my way, with keyword phrases like, “top nfl rookies 2012” and “best rookie running backs 2012.”